 As a full audit may cover five years, you may have some records in storage.
 Before retrieving your records from storage, consult with the auditor to determine which documents will be required.

 If the audit uncovers a tax liability, the auditor will discuss the reasons with you and give you copies of the completed audit working papers.
-In addition, the auditor will ask you to pay the assessment by providing a cheque payable to the Minister of Finance.
+In addition, the auditor will ask you to pay the assessment by providing a cheque payable to the Minister of Finance and Treasury Board.
 If you are unable to pay the assessment at this time, please provide the auditor with a proposed payment plan.
-(The Collections Section of the Revenue and Taxation Division approves the payment arrangements.)
+(The Collections Section of the Revenue Administration Division approves the payment arrangements.)

 Assessments are due on the day the Notice of Assessment is received.
 This notice is issued for all audit assessments even if the payment was provided to the auditor at the conclusion of the audit.

 Tax assessments are subject to two levels of appeal.
 The first appeal, the Notice of Objection, is to the Tax Commissioner.
-You have thirty days after paying the tax or from the postmarked date on the Notice of Assessment (which ever is sooner) to send an objection.
-Then, the Tax Commissioner has sixty days to reconsider the assessment.
-If you are not satisfied with the Tax Commissioner’s decision, you may then file a Notice of Appeal to the Minister of Finance.
-You have thirty days from the date you were notified of the Tax Commissioner’s decision to appeal to the Minister of Finance.
+You have 30 days after paying the tax, or from the postmarked date on the Notice of Assessment (whichever is sooner), to send an objection.
+The Tax Commissioner has 60 days to reconsider the assessment.
+If you are not satisfied with the Tax Commissioner’s decision, you may then file a Notice of Appeal to the Minister of Finance and Treasury Board.
+You have 30 days from the date you were notified of the Tax Commissioner’s decision to appeal to the Minister of Finance and Treasury Board.

 If you discover new information that may reduce the assessment after the audit is completed, contact the auditor.
 The division will review the information to determine if an adjustment is warranted.

 The audit does not identify or reimburse you for taxes paid in error.
 However, if the auditor notices instances where tax was incorrectly paid, he or she will inform you.
-At which point, you are responsible for preparing a refund claim and submitting it to the Department of Finance.
+At which point, you are responsible for preparing a refund claim and submitting it to Finance and Treasury Board.

-The Audit Section regularly mails a questionnaire to a random selection of taxpayers who have been audited.
+The Audit and Investigation Services Branch regularly mails a questionnaire to a random selection of taxpayers who have been audited.
 The purpose is to obtain feedback on the audit and the service provided by the auditor.
 The responses assist us in determining how we can perform future audits more effectively.

 This bulletin contains general information and is provided for convenience and guidance.
-If interpretation problems occur, please refer to the legislation or contact the Tax Programs Section of the Revenue and Taxation Division.
+If interpretation problems occur, please refer to the legislation or contact the Tax Programs Section of the Revenue Administration Division.